The Chip War That Is Reshaping the Global Economy

 Head-to-Head Comparison: Financials, Valuation, and Growth

-Let us bring all three companies together for a direct comparison across the metrics that matter most to long-term investors.
+The following table compares all three companies directly across the metrics most relevant to long-term investors.

 The semiconductor industry is inherently cyclical.
 Demand surges lead to overinvestment in production capacity, which leads to oversupply, which leads to price drops and revenue declines.
 This cycle has repeated throughout the industry’s history, most recently in 2022-2023 when the post-COVID chip shortage reversed into a glut that hit PC and smartphone chip prices.